goauthentik/authentik/website/integrations/services/aws/index.md

 -   Under _Backchannel providers_ add the SCIM provider that you created.
 -   Click _Update_

-The SCIM provider should sync automatically whenever you create/alter/remove anything.
-You can manually sync by going to your SCIM provider and click the _Run sync again_ button.
-Once the SCIM provider has synced, you should see the users and groups in your AWS IAM center.
+The SCIM provider syncs automatically whenever you create/update/remove users, groups, or group membership.
+You can manually sync by going to your SCIM provider and clicking _Run sync again_.
+After the SCIM provider has synced, you should see the users and groups in your AWS IAM center.